yoshikiohshima/ploma/README.md

 # Running Locally

+First, obtrain your own Cqouet API Key from [Croquet](https://croquet.io/keys).
+Paste a key into the `<paste your key here>` in index.html.

 You can run a local server (`server.js` or `server.py`).
 Again, open `localhost:8000/index.html` in one tab, and then copy the entire URL with `q=..` to another tab.

 # To Do